 Statement from No 10 Downing Street:

-cause or lead to public order situations, inflame an already tense situation, or raise security considerations.
-Additionally, the police may require a person to move on in order to prevent a breach of the peace, to avoid a public order situation,
+lead to public order situations, inflame an already tense situation, or raise security considerations.
+Additionally, the police may require a person to move on in order to prevent a breach of the peace, to avoid a public order situation, or for the

 The first NUJ Photographers’ Conference heard claims that police are using their powers of arrest to seize journalists’ material and circumvent the Special Procedure Material protections in the Police and Criminal Evidence Act (PACE).